PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 16:17:27
+Last updated: 2024-04-02 16:18:31
-Random Quote: All of our technology is completely unnecessary to a happy life. - Tom Hodgkinson
+Random Quote: Friendship needs no words - it is solitude delivered from the anguish of loneliness. - Dag Hammarskjöld